Addiction To LSD

-Lysergic acid diethylamide, commonly referred to as “acid” or LSD, is a psychedelic hallucinogen that produces changes in perception, sense of time and space, and emotions.
+Lysergic Acid Diethylamide, commonly referred to as “Acid” or LSD, is a Psychedelic Hallucinogen that produces changes in perception, sense of time and space, and mood.
 LSD is active at very small doses (around 20 micrograms).
-The drug is most commonly taken orally, in the form of tablets, droplets, or most commonly blotter paper that is absorbed on the tongue and swallowed.
+The drug is most commonly taken orally in the form of tablets, droplets, or blotter paper that is absorbed on the tongue and then swallowed.

-Because is is typically delivered on small pieces of paper, it is difficult to independently assess what is an average dose.
-This is compounded by the fact that different individuals react to LSD differently.
+Because LSD is typically delivered on small pieces of paper, it is difficult to independently assess what constitutes an average dose.
+This is compounded by the fact that different individuals react to LSD in different ways.
 It is important to know that taking too much LSD can lead to feelings of dissociation and alienation.
-Research indicates that for most individuals, 20 micrograms of LSD is so small that it provides minimal euphoric effects.
+Research indicates that, for most individuals, 20 micrograms of LSD is so small that it provides minimal euphoric effects.

 LSD is in the Schedule I of the Controlled Substances Act, the most criminalized category for drugs.
-Schedule I drugs are considered to have a “high potential for abuse” and no currently accepted medical use; however, LSD has been used in many therapies and shown some success in treating depression and anxiety.
-This is a very new avenue of research, but some believe that LSD also has the potential to treat PTSD and addiction.
-Although LSD has been known to have some positive side effects, the drug affects everyone differently and can produce serious physical and psychological effects.
+Schedule I drugs are considered to have a “high potential for abuse” and no currently accepted medical use; however, LSD has been used in many therapies and shows some success in treating depression and anxiety.
+There is even some evidence to suggest that LSD also has the potential to treat PTSD and addiction.
+Although LSD has been known to have some positive side effects, the drug affects everyone differently.
+In some cases, serious physical and psychological effects may occur.

-LSD is known for its profound changes in consciousness and perception.
-During a “trip,” users experience a wide variety of effects, most often visual and other sensory distortions, changes to thought processes, intense emotions, and for some people, surprising new insights and life revelations.
+LSD is known for the profound changes it causes in consciousness and perception.
+During a “trip,” users experience a wide variety of effects.
+These most often include visual and other sensory distortions, changes to thought processes, intense emotions, and, for some people, surprising new insights and life revelations.
 LSD’s effects typically last around 8-10 hours, with peak effects occurring 4-6 hours after ingestion.
 Common side effects include: